condron/es-workshop/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) and [EventStore] framework TypeScript starter repository that will get you started building Event Sourced applications.
+[Nest](https://github.com/nestjs/nest) and [EventStore](https://eventstore.org) framework TypeScript starter repository with a simple _Todo_ application that will get you started building Event Sourced applications.

 ## Getting Started

 ### Intallation

-This project uses a public github node module.
+**Note:** _This project uses a public github node module.
 Unfortunately, this requires you to login to npm with a personal access token.
-You can create one of these Before starting.
+You can create one of these before starting._

 1. Visit [Personal access tokens](https://github.com/settings/tokens)
 2. Generate New Token